Identifiable learning of dissipative dynamics: Results

-For a general time-homogeneous Markov process $\Z_t$ on $t\in[0,T]$, its time-reversed process $\bar{\Z}_t$ is defined as $\bar{\Z}_t = \Z_{T-t}$.
-For {\ourmethodname}, the precise correspondence between its potential function and the invariant distribution enables the explicit identification of the time-reversed dynamics.
-Specifically, when the forward process $\Z_t$ is stationary with respect to $\rho$, its time-reversed process $\bar{\Z}_t$ is the solution to the SDE of the form (\hyperref[sec:appendix]{the Appendix})~\cite{da2023entropy, jiang2004mathematical}:
+\paragraph{Time-reversal and Entropy Production} For a general time-homogeneous Markov process $\Z_t$ on $t\in[0,T]$, its time-reversed process $\bar{\Z}_t$ is defined as $\bar{\Z}_t = \Z_{T-t}$.
+For {\ourmethodname}, the structured dynamics enables the explicit identification of the time-reversed dynamics.
+Specifically, when the forward process $\Z_t$ is stationary with respect to $\rho$, its time-reversed process $\bar{\Z}_t$ is the solution to the SDE of the form (Methods~\ref{app:Time-reversal and Entropy Production})~\cite{da2023entropy, jiang2004mathematical}:

 where the diffusion reads $\bar{\sigma}=\sigma$ and the drift reads

 In other words, the governing function for the time-reversed process is obtained by leaving the $M$-related part unchanged while flipping the sign of the $W$-related part.
 It follows that the full dynamics of {\ourmethodname} can be split into time-reversible and time-irreversible components, which correspond exactly to the contributions from the matrices $M$ and $W$, respectively.